ralphkb/sentinel-tickets/README.md

 - Options to DM users upon ticket close, ticket reopen or the usage of the alert command.
 - Option to DM users on ticket deletion with their transcript and an embed with useful information.
 - Configurable rating/feedback system with logs of the responses.
-- Option to select Transcript type, can be HTML or TXT however HTML is recommended.
+- Option to save the transcripts as HTML or TXT, with the possibility to save images in HTML transcripts.
 - Ticket logs for multiple ticket events, such as ticket create, close, delete, force delete, reopen, claim, unclaim etc.
 - Option to select a channel for each log event to be sent to.
 - Precise and organized logs of errors and all ticket events in a logs.txt file.